ordercloud-api/ordercloud-dotnet-sdk/README.md

 user.xp.Gender = "male";
 ```

 Even though `Gender` does not exist the native model, the code above will compile and work just fine with the API.
 But with dynamics you don't get compile-time type checking.
-If this is desired, the SDK gives you an alternative that works like this:
+Alternatively, the SDK provides generic versions of all models that allow you to provide a custom `xp` type:

 ```c#
 public class MyUserXp